 Little Rock, AR

-Michael T. Reed drove his car through a large stone monument of the Ten Commandments located in front of the Arkansas State Capitol at 4:47 am on Wednesday, June 28th.
+Michael T. Reed drove his car through a large stone monument of the Ten Commandments located in front of the Arkansas State Capitol at 4:47 am on Wednesday, June 28, 2017.
 He was arrested outside the building and charged with criminal trespass, first-degree criminal mischief, and defacing objects of public interest.
 The monument has since been replaced.

 Michael T. Reed is a 32-year-old man who was arrested for driving his car through the monument.
 He was involved a previous incident involving a monument outside the Oklahoma State Capitol in 2014.